 There are a few notable differences between coach pitch bats and Little League or Big Barrel Bats.
 Notably, Little League bats, as well as Big Barrel bats, are made in larger sizes than JBB or Coach Pitch bats.
 As well, Coach Pitch bats are not built to withstand serious impact.
 Instead, Coach Pitch (or Junior Big Barrel bats) are designed to create the absolute most barrel size in as light a swing as possible that can at least withstand more impact than a t-ball.

 Another difference: coach pitch bats are almost always 2 3/4 inches in diameter at their largest point along the barrel.
-Official Little League bats are no larger than 2 1/4 at their largest point (at least until 2018 when the standards for Little League change).
-Big Barrel bats can be as large as 2 3/4, but their length, weight and construction are built to accommodate bigger players accustomed to greater impact.
+Official Little League bats are no larger than 2 1/4 at their largest point.
+At least until 2018 when the standards for Little League change.
+Big Barrel bats can be as large as 2 3/4.
+However, their length, weight and construction are built to accommodate bigger players.
+Bigger players that are accustomed to greater impact.

 Should I get a Composite Coach Pitch Bat?

-The main reason a composite coach pitch bat makes sense is its feature of providing the absolute lightest swing weight possible.
-We found in our testing, composite coach pitch bats tend toward a lighter swing weight than their aluminum alloy equivalents.
-There were some exceptions to this—as our best coach pitch bat choice shows—but on the whole it stands true.
+The main reason a composite coach pitch bat makes sense is because composite produces the lightest swing weight.
+Composite coach pitch bats tend toward a lighter swing weight.
+Aluminum alloy equivalents tend to swing heavier.
+There are some exceptions to this but on the whole it stands true.

-It should be noted, however, a decrease in swing weight is often achieved more easily by simply shortening the size of the bat instead of changing its material.
-If, for example, your 27 inch aluminum coach pitch bat is too heavy for a particular player, then dropping to a 26 or 25 inch will give them a better chance at the appropriate swing weight than would changing from an aluminum to composite.
+It should be noted, however, a decrease in swing weight is achieved more easily by shortening the bat’s length.
+For example, if 27 inch aluminum coach pitch bat is too heavy for a particular player, then dropping to a 26 or 25 inch will give them a better chance at the appropriate swing weight.
+At least, a better chance then just changing from aluminum to composite.

-Some may argue a composite coach pitch bat may be appropriate for that advanced 7 or 8 year old who can wield some power and needs the composite for, among other things, its pop, hand sting dampening and balanced swing weight.
-If such a player does exist, and I am sure they do, then they shouldn’t waste their time on a bat rated for 35 mph pitches or slower.
-There are plenty of bats in the 2 3/4 ‘Big Barrel’ or ‘Senior League Space’ in the 27 or 28 inch drop 12 to drop 10 that are much more appropriately built for that type of player.
+Some may argue a composite coach pitch bat may be appropriate for that advanced 7 or 8 year old.
+Some, it is true, can wield some power.
+If such a player does exist, and we am sure they do, then they shouldn’t waste their time on a bat rated for 35 mph pitches.
+There are plenty of bats in the 2 3/4 ‘Big Barrel’ or ‘Senior League Space’.
+These will work for them just fine and we recommend that route.